 My biggest take-away is everyone is different.
 We all learn differently, communicate differently, and interact differently.
 A true leader is able to take this into consideration when working with others and create a more inclusive environment which will lead to a healthier community.

 How has it changed how you think about your work?

 The Blandin Community Leadership Program is based on teaching three core competencies; framing, social capital and mobilization.
 All of these are needed to create positive effective change in a community.
 In my work with community foundations, we focus on creating a better tomorrow.
 Many communities have networks to tap and people willing to move into action to make change but we many times lack an effective hook to draw people in.
 This retreat has prompted me to use more time focused on framing statements, or creating shared meaning about issues affecting community health that influences action choices.
 This will set the community foundations up to be more successful in the future.

 Why would you recommend BCLP to others?

 This leadership retreat not only gives you tools to improve the health of your community but also provides many opportunities for personal and professional development.
 The skills learned will help in your work, volunteer opportunities and home life.
 This was truly one of the best opportunities I’ve ever had to improve all aspects of my life.

 If you have the opportunity to go, be prepared to eat a lot of amazing food!

 How can people learn more/apply with their community?

 All rural Minnesota communities can apply, but there is a high demand for this training, with more applicants than available spots.
-View their FAQs or email Becky Adams at email@example.com for more information.
+Email Becky Adams at firstname.lastname@example.org for more information.
 To learn more about Blandin Foundation, visit their website: www.blandinfoundation.org.